Blissfields

-The festival is primarily pop, folk, indie, rock, and dance orientated and is attended by families as well as younger music fans.
+The festival was primarily pop, folk, indie, rock, and dance orientated and is attended by families as well as younger music fans.

+It was announced in 2018 that Blissfields would take a year off, however it did not return, with 2017 being the final instalment of the festival.

 History

 The first Blissfields event was in 2001 when Paul and Mel Bliss invited a few bands to play at Bradley Farm, near Alresford.
 Starting with just approximately 70 attendees, Blissfields was held again in subsequent years, slowly increasing in size.
 In 2005, with increased health and safety concerns and licence demands, there was a charge to camp.